-In 2019 consumers buy brands with purpose.
-Be brave and look past the offer, the product or the incentive and stand for something bigger.
+Nowadays, consumers buy insurance brands with purpose.
+Be brave and look past the offer, the insurance product or the incentive and stand for something bigger.
 Use your branding to move your customers with the positive and appeal to the heart over the head to change the way they feel towards buying insurance.

-Executed perfectly by Vitality and Hiscox, brands are also making smart use of their brand color palette across all communications so once again a consistent and memorable brand experience is delivered to existing and potential customers.
+Executed perfectly by Vitality and Hiscox, insurance brands are also making smart use of their brand color palette across all communications, so once again a consistent and memorable brand experience is delivered to existing and potential customers.

 Branding insurance firms case study #3: What If...